First vs Second Mortgage Calculator

 Methodology

 The calculator computes the monthly payment required under two scenarios: refinancing the entire first mortgage balance plus cash needed at the new refinance rate, versus keeping the current first mortgage and adding a second mortgage for the cash needed at the second mortgage rate.
 Both payments are calculated using standard amortisation over the selected term in years, treating the loan balance, interest rate, and term length as fixed inputs.
 The difference between the refinance payment and the combined first-plus-second payment indicates the monthly cost variance between the two approaches.
 The model assumes constant interest rates throughout the term, regular monthly payments, and no fees, closing costs, or early repayment penalties.
 It does not account for potential changes in rates, differences in loan origination costs, or tax implications.
+Because both routes use the same selected term, the kept first mortgage is modelled as re-amortised over that term rather than its remaining original schedule; matching the term to the time left on the existing mortgage gives a like-for-like comparison.

 Frequently Asked Questions